ankith-00/doc-print-am/README.md

 # doc-print-am
-📄 doc-print is a website that lets xerox shops print documents without saving them on a computer.
+📄 doc-print is a website that lets xerox shops print documents without saving them on local computer.
 This keeps customer files private and helps stop misuse.
 <br><br>

 ## ✅ Features